GerryChen117/Machine-Learning/README.md

 # My Machine Learning Projects and Labs
-This repository holds all of my machine learning work (labs and personal projects) from my undergraduate experience.
+This repository holds all of my machine learning work, current and present.